-A Loss Of Sight, Never A Loss Of Vision!
+A Loss of Sight, Never A Loss of Vision!

 Beep Baseball